 Incision Method In Breast Augmentation

-Incisions can be made along the bottom of the areola, the pigmented skin around the nipple, or just below the crease of the breast where it meets the chest, or in the armpit area.
+The surgeon can make incisions along the bottom of the areola (the pigmented skin around the nipple), just below the crease of the breast where it meets the chest, or in the armpit area.

 At the end of your consultation, your surgeon will recommend a breast augmentation approach designed just for you.
-Take some time to browse through our Breast Augmentation Frequently Asked Questions because it’s important to have a source of trustworthy information when you’re considering breast augmentation.
+Take some time to browse through our breast augmentation Frequently Asked Questions because you need a trustworthy source of information when considering breast augmentation.

 Breast Augmentation through the Belly Button

-The transumbilical approach to breast augmentation has advocates, but the vast majority of plastic surgeons prefer other surgical approaches.
-Surgeons, who prefer the transumbilical approach, feel that this procedure has a major advantage – less scarring.
+Surgeons who prefer the less-used transumbilical approach think that this procedure has a major advantage—less scarring.
 They believe that transumbilical incisions heal imperceptibly.
-They acknowledge that there’s a steep learning curve with this procedure and that there are potential problems with implant malposition.
-There’s no question that excellent results can be obtained with this procedure.
+However, they acknowledge this procedure’s steep learning curve and the potential problems with implant malposition.
+Still, there’s no question that the surgeon can achieve excellent results with this procedure.

-The majority of plastic surgeons prefer the transaxillary infra-mammary or periareolar incisions.
-They feel that these incisions are associated with a decreased incidence of implant malposition.
-They also feel that scarring with these incisions is rarely a problem.
+The majority of plastic surgeons prefer transaxillary infra-mammary or periareolar incisions.
+They think that these incisions are associated with a decreased incidence of implant malposition.
+They also think that scarring with these incisions is rarely a problem.

-It’s important to realize that surgeons have different comfort levels with different incisions.
-They do their best work when they are able to use their preferred incision.
-Although good results can be obtained with transumbilical incisions there’s probably a good reason why the majority of plastic surgeons prefer traditional surgical approaches.
+Surgeons have different comfort levels with different incisions.
+They do their best work when they use their preferred incision.
+Although they can obtain good results with transumbilical incisions, the majority of plastic surgeons prefer traditional surgical approaches for good reasons.

 Your Breast Augmentation procedure

-Breast augmentation is typically performed under general anesthesia on an outpatient basis.
-Your doctor will make an incision through which he/she will place the implant.
+A surgeon typically performs breast augmentation under general anesthesia on an outpatient basis.
+Your doctor will make an incision to place the implant.
 No matter which method you choose, our surgeons use precise breast augmentation techniques to place the incision in an inconspicuous area of the breast to minimize visible scarring.

 Many women combine breast augmentation with a breast lift to improve fullness as well as the position and shape of their breasts or a tummy tuck with liposuction to complete a full Mommy Makeover.